 It should also be noted that in transactions with a deferred closing, "Material Adverse Change" ("MAC") clauses are sometimes used to allocate risks related to changes of circumstances in the period between the signing of the acquisition agreement and the closing of the transaction.
 Under a MAC clause, the buyer may terminate the acquisition agreement if there is a material negative change of circumstances during such period.
 MAC clauses are usually included as a condition precedent to closing, but sometimes also take the form of a "backdoor MAC", i.e. a warranty by the seller regarding the absence of a material adverse change between signing and closing in combination with a termination right of the purchaser for breach of warranty.
-In the current market MAC-conditions are less common.
-Especially in controlled auctions requesting a MAC-condition will not enhance the chances of a buyer of being successful as sellers are very focused on deal certainty.
+A recent deal point study relating to non-listed public and private companies showed that in Europe, there is slight increase in transactions in which a MAC clause was included.
+Such increase might be due to uncertainties in the economic environment.